Doomlazer/SCI-Scripts-for-SCICompanion-Compiling/README.md

 Copy game.ini and the 'scr' folder into the root of your LB2 game folder.

-Open LB2 in SCICompanion by selecting the RESOURCE.000 file.
+Open LB2 in SCICompanion by selecting the RESOURCE.MAP file.

 File > Import the included 997.voc file and Rebuild Resources.